 Online-Congress SVTPT

-The Swiss Association of Animal Physiotherapy has organized an online congress in January 2024
+The Swiss Association of Animal Physiotherapy will organize the 4th online congress in January 2026.

-with your registration you received a 7-day link with the recorded presentations
+With your registration you receive a 7-day link with the recorded presentations

 Accreditation by the Society of Swiss Veterianarians (GST):